Please note that a newer version of Suck Less Audio is available on Reactor.

 Let me know if there are any issues or wishes.
 This thing is spanking new, so not that much testing has gone into it.
 It should work with all bitrates, mono and stereo.
 I'd like to hear if it works well on the Mac version of Fusion.

 Suck Less Audio is free to use.
-Donations are not required or expected, but if you find the tool useful, they are very much appreciated and can be made here.
+Donations are not required, but if you find Suck Less Audio useful, please consider supporting We Suck Less.